 New Orleans, LA

 Frenchie Moe: Music is my life.
 It’s all I ever wanted to do.
 I’m from France, in the countryside.
 People there didn’t get the music I was playing.
-Like I told my band yesterday, “the reason why I wanted to be here in the states and here in New Orleans is because I wanted to be in a place where people had an understanding of soulful music.
+Like I told my band yesterday, “the reason why I wanted to be here in the states and here in New Orleans is because I wanted to be in a place where people had an understanding of soulful music.”
 Soulful music is my life.
 I couldn’t be in a place where people don’t understand blues and jazz.
-So, the little town I’m from, people can’t relate to the music like they relate to it here.
+The little town I’m from, people can’t relate to the music like they relate to it here.

 BW: Sure, but why do you think you related to the music since you came from the same place they did?